aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-footnote-and-endnote/_index.md

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Document-WorkingWithFootnote-SetEndnoteOptions.cs" >}}

-## How to Set Number of Footnote Layout Columns
+## Set Number of Footnote Layout Columns

 You can set the number of footnote layout columns using [Columns](https://reference.aspose.com/words/net/aspose.words.notes/footnoteoptions/columns/) property.
 If this property has the value of 0, the footnotes area is formatted with a number of columns based on the number of columns on the displayed page.